jimleroux/TT-DCGAN/README.md

 `python train_net.py --filtercst 64 --batch 64`

-You can monitor the training by looking at the images in `MNIST_DCGAN_results` folder.
+You can monitor the training by looking at the images in `MNIST_DCGAN_results` folder which will be created during the training.